 The Battle for Ebino, Part One

-“I think that means they’re coming, father,” said Fazzio.
-“And there I was a-thinking we were to do the attacking.”
+“I think that means they’re coming, father,” said Adelmo.
+“And there I was a-thinking it would be us doing the attacking.”

 “But the scouts said they were only a small force,” Biagino.
 “Why would they leave the walls?”

-“Either the scouts were wrong, or the enemy doesn’t care about being outnumbered.”
-He sniffed, then added, “My money’s on both.”
+“Either the scouts were wrong, or the enemy doesn’t care about being outnumbered,” said Adelmo.
+“My money’s on both.”

-“Best be off, father,” said Fazzio.
+“Best be off, father,” shouted Adelmo.
 “I reckon we’ll both be needed in this fight.
 In our own ways, that is.”

 Biagino nodded and the two of them joined the general mass of soldiers heading off towards the camp’s periphery.